3.7 Examinations and Examination Boards

 (ii) Senate Examination Board will consider and confirm all results for taught schemes.
 The University will appoint an External Reviewer, an experienced member of Registry staff at another university, to oversee the operation of Boards.
 Senate Examination Board is chaired by a Pro Vice-Chancellor or nominee.

-Meetings of Institute/Departmental Examination Boards
+Meetings of Faculty/Departmental Examination Boards

 30. For each meeting of an Institute/Departmental Board, there shall be: